apurvchaudhary/GUIs/PasswordManager/README.md

 <h3 style="color:#66FCF1;"> How to download it? </h3>
 <p>
 You can download it from a mentioned path in repo.
-Mac will show warning as I am not a registered developer, but you can select download anyway.
+MAC-OS will show warning as I am not a registered developer, but you can select download anyway.
+<a href="https://support.apple.com/en-in/102445">How to run it anyway in MAC-OS</a>
 </p>

 <h3 style="color:#66FCF1;"> How to install it? </h3>